- Teaching Resources

 - Have students read newspapers and magazines and highlight multiple-meaning and sound-alike words.
 Then ask them to explain what the words mean in their contexts and describe other meanings they know for the same word.

 An integral part of developing vocabulary and spelling skills is to learn and understand the meanings of words that sound alike, but may be spelled differently and have different meanings.
-VocabularySpellingCity provides word lists, printables, and interactive games and activities that give students the opportunity to practice using frequently confused and commonly misspelled word lists.
+VocabularySpellingCity provides word lists, printables, and interactive games and activities that give students the opportunity to practice using commonly misspelled and frequently confused word lists.

 This activity allows students to explore the words one at a time.
 By isolating the sounds in the boxes, it does a nice job of demonstrating the relationship between what is seen (grapheme) and what is heard (phoneme), and how different letter combinations can make the same sound.

 Try Word Study with a word list for Elementary School Heteronyms.

 This activity uses the word in context first, and then the students spell it.
 If they get it wrong, it recycles around for them to spell the word correctly before they can finish the game.